nsneverhax/guitar-hero-3-deluxe/dependencies/features.md

 * Song title always visible modifier
 * Notes hit percentage on setlist screen
 	* Songs also no longer grant gold stars/FC if overstrummed, and a overstrum FC'd song will have a blue percentage on the setlist screen.
-* Persistent Hyperspeed (saves between reboots like GHWT and newer games)
+* Persistent Hyperspeed (saves between reboots like GHWT and newer games), alongside other cheats (No Fail, Air Guitar, and Bret Michaels)

 ## Additional Modifications
 * Option to disable note hit visual effects